umlouco/video-conference-zoom/docs/docs/index.md

 ## About Plugin

-A simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
-Now, with capabitly to add your own post as a meeting.
+Simple plugin which gives you the extensive functionality to manage zoom meetings, webinars, recordings, users, reports from your WordPress Dashboard.
+Now, with capability to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 ### Video Documentation